tahoe-lafs/tahoe-lafs/pyfec/README.txt

 reading a file and encoding it piece by piece.

+ * Dependencies

+A C compiler is required.
+For the Python API, Python version 2.5 is required.

+ * Performance Measurements

+On Peter's fancy Intel Mac laptop (Core Duo 2?), it encoded from a file at about 6.2 million bytes per second.

+On my old PowerPC G4 867 MHz Mac laptop, it encoded from a file at about 1.3 million bytes per second.

+On my Athlon 64 2.4 GHz workstation (running Linux), it encoded from a file at about 3.7 million bytes per second and decoded at about 5.5 million bytes per second.

 Enjoy!

 Zooko Wilcox-O'Hearn
 2007-01-27
 San Francisco

-On Peter's fancy Intel Mac laptop, it did about 6.21 million bytes per second from file.
-On my old PowerPC G4 Mac laptop, it did around 1.3 million bytes per second from file.